CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

-# Module 09 : Explore Speech in Azure AI Foundry portal
+# Module 09: Explore Speech in the Azure AI Foundry portal

 ## Lab overview

-The **Azure AI Speech** service transcribes speech into text, and text into audible speech.
+The **Azure AI Speech** service transcribes speech into text and text into audible speech.
 You might use AI Speech to create an application that can transcribe meeting notes or generate text from the recording of interviews.

-In this exercise, you will use Azure AI Speech in Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to transcribe audio using the built-in try-it-out experiences.
+In this exercise, you will use Azure AI Speech in the Azure AI Foundry portal, Microsoft's platform for creating intelligent applications, to transcribe audio using the built-in try-it-out experiences.

 ## Lab objectives

 In this lab, you will perform:

 - Task 1: Create a project in the Azure AI Foundry portal
-- Task 2: Explore speech to text in Azure AI Foundry's Speech Playground
+- Task 2: Explore speech-to-text in Azure AI Foundry's Speech Playground

 ### Task 1: Create a project in the Azure AI Foundry portal